Skill Boosters for English Speakers

 Each module includes the full text of each story and interactive activities to test comprehension.
 The learner can choose to read the text, listen to the text, and view a short video clip of the story.
 Each module is designed for ease of use so the learner can use it independently.
 The instructor can also incorporate any story into class activities and lesson plans.

-- National Geographic: A great resource for interesting articles for both ESL and native speaking learners.
+- National Geographic: A great resource for interesting articles for both English as a second language (ESL) and native speaking learners.

 - News for You Online.com: This site offers great articles based on current events and written at reading levels 3 to 6 and ESL levels high-beginning and low-intermediate.
 One of its best features is that learners can click on sentences and then hear them read aloud.
 Crossword puzzles and comprehension building exercises that accompany the articles are available and can be downloaded and printed as well.